zarf-dev/proposals/0021-zarf-values/README.md

 ## Motivation

-The motivation for this centers around the desire to align Zarf Variables closer to Helm Values which users in the Zarf community are generally already familiar with.
-This proposal would also provide more flexibility for what values could be set to since the Zarf Values would be a full `interface{}` rather than simply `string`s.
+The motivation for this centers around the long-lived desire to have Zarf Variables work more like Helm Values, which users in the Zarf community are generally already familiar with.
+This proposal seeks to rethink what Variables should be given that desire and take the chance to also improve the user experience around value configuration within Zarf.
+This proposal would allow values to be a full `interface{}` rather than simply `string`s and would also allow those values to be mapped directly to Helm chart values and templated in Zarf actions in a more Helm-like way.
 Pull Request [#2132](https://github.com/zarf-dev/zarf/pull/2131) initially allowed Zarf Variables to be directly passed as Helm values, but this always had limitations due to the design of Zarf Variables being geared toward string templating.
-Over time, there has been desire from the Zarf community to treat Zarf Variables more like Helm Values [[1](https://kubernetes.slack.com/archives/C03B6BJAUJ3/p1706175082741539)], [[2](https://kubernetes.slack.com/archives/C03B6BJAUJ3/p1702400472208839)], [[3](https://kubernetes.slack.com/archives/C03B6BJAUJ3/p1706299407255849?thread_ts=1706175134.116329&cid=C03B6BJAUJ3)] and reevaluating variables entirely allows us to define more clearly how these values should work across Zarf's featureset (including non-Helm features like `actions`).
+Over time, there has been desire from the Zarf community to treat Zarf Variables more like Helm Values [[1](https://kubernetes.slack.com/archives/C03B6BJAUJ3/p1706175082741539)], [[2](https://kubernetes.slack.com/archives/C03B6BJAUJ3/p1702400472208839)], [[3](https://kubernetes.slack.com/archives/C03B6BJAUJ3/p1706299407255849?thread_ts=1706175134.116329&cid=C03B6BJAUJ3)] and reevaluating variables entirely allows us to define more clearly how these values should work across Zarf's featureset (including those non-Helm features like `actions`).

 ### Goals

 - Design a replacement for Zarf Variables for members of the community familiar with Helm
 - Provide more flexibility for what values can be and how they can be used
-- Integrate this new design to work across Zarf's featureset
+- Integrate this new design to work across Zarf's entire featureset

 ### Non-Goals